Documentation – Current v24.2

 • The map of MTF over the image surface is less detailed, though it's sufficient for most purposes.

-• Distortion measurements are slightly less detailed (especially for the Standard (minimal) chart) because there are no distortion bars and there are fewer
+• Distortion measurements are slightly less detailed (especially for the Standard (minimal) chart) because there are no distortion bars and there are fewer features for measuring distortion.

 • eSFR ISO contains a highly detailed noise calculation, including all noise measurements from Color/Tone.